YuanlongLiu/SigMod/README.md

 **Motivation:** Apart from single marker-based tests classically used in genome-wide association studies (GWAS), network-assisted analysis has become a promising approach to identify the joint effect of multiple genetic factors on disease.
 To date, most network-assisted methods aim at finding genetic units connected in a background network, whatever their density or strength of connections.
 This can hamper the findings as sparse connections are non-robust against noise from either the GWAS results or the network resource.

-**Results:** We developed SigMod, a novel and efficient method that integrates GWAS results with gene network to identify a strongly interconnected gene module enriched in high association signals.
+**Results:** We developed SigMod, a novel method that integrates GWAS results with gene network to identify a gene module enriched in high association signals and tend to have strong interconnected.
 SigMod identifies a gene module by solving the optimization problem:

 * `maxmize: obj(u) = c'u + \lambda u'Au + \eta |u|,`